42zen/subenum/ARTICLE.md

 # Sublist3r is dead, so I rebuilt it and added it to pypi

 A few months ago, I started pen-testing companies for bounties again.
-The first step of any cybersecurity audit is **recon**naissance, and a major part of that is finding subdomains.
-To do this, there's a well-known tool called Sublist3r, which searches for subdomains from public sources.
+The first step of any cybersecurity audit is **recon**naissance, and a major part of that is **finding subdomains**.
+To do this, there's a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
 After using the tool for a while, I noticed it missed a subdomain listed on VirusTotal.
-Upon debugging, I discovered that only one of the tool's APIs was functioning properly, while the others were completely outdated.
+Upon debugging, I discovered that **only one** of the tool's APIs was functioning properly, while the others were **completely outdated**.

 ![debugging](./images/debugging.png)

 First, I started reimplementing the APIs that were broken, but after a few lines of code, I realized it would be much easier to rewrite the whole tool.
-I began with the VirusTotal API, which now requires an API key because the web endpoint is no longer accessible without captchas.
-Then, I discovered a Shodan API call I wasn’t aware of that allows anyone to list subdomains.
-After that, I added some old-school websites to find subdomains: crt.sh, DNSDumpster, and ThreatCrowd.
-Finally, I wrote the search engine modules for Google, Yahoo, and Bing.
-With a small layer of multithreading, I ended up with a tool that can find lots of subdomains in just a few seconds.
+I began with the **VirusTotal API**, which now requires an API key because the web endpoint is **no longer accessible without captchas**.
+Then, I discovered a **Shodan API** call I wasn’t aware of that allows anyone to list subdomains.
+After that, I added some old-school websites to find subdomains: **crt.sh**, **DNSDumpster**, and **ThreatCrowd**.
+Finally, I wrote the search engine modules for **Google**, **Yahoo**, and **Bing**.
+With a small layer of multithreading, I ended up with a tool that can find lots of subdomains in just **a few seconds**.

 ![subenum](./images/subenum.png)